 “Consumer law is at work all around us, every day.
-But it’s almost invisible in law schools,” says Cabraser, a founding partner at Lieff Cabraser Heimann & Bernstein in San Francisco and one of the nation’s foremost consumer advocate/class action attorneys.
+But it’s almost invisible in law schools,” says Cabraser, a partner at Lieff Cabraser Heimann & Bernstein in San Francisco and one of the nation’s foremost consumer advocate/class action attorneys.
 “This center will actively help protect people in the modern marketplace.”

 The new Berkeley Center for Consumer Law and Economic Justice will deliver research and analysis to fuel meaningful policy change.
 It will file amicus briefs in consumer cases in appellate courts nationwide, provide input to legislatures and regulatory agencies on behalf of low-income consumers, increase student opportunities for hands-on consumer policy work, and produce white papers.

 “I am thrilled that we are launching the Berkeley Center for Consumer Law and Economic Justice,” said Berkeley Law Dean Erwin Chemerinsky.
 “I believe that we can create the preeminent university-based center on consumer law in the country and that it will make a huge difference in people’s lives.
 I am deeply grateful to Elizabeth Cabraser for making this possible.”